ExCorde314/capstone-scrabble-site/README.md

 ## Digital Ocean

-To run this application on Digital Ocean on port 8000, run clone this repository in the home directory and run this command:
+To run this application on Digital Ocean, run clone this repository in the home directory and run this command:

 `docker-compose -f docker-compose.production.yml up -d`